dguzenko/newdocs/docs/mediapro.md

   * **AWS AccessKey** - AWS access key.
 You can read more about it [here](http://docs.aws.amazon.com/fws/1.1/GettingStartedGuide/index.html?AWSCredentials.html).
   * **AWS SecretKey** - AWS secret key.
 You can read more about it [here](http://docs.aws.amazon.com/fws/1.1/GettingStartedGuide/index.html?AWSCredentials.html).

-### Specific Parameters

-* **Player** Allows to choose the Player which will be displayed and used to play de Media.
-Each Player has it's own features, choose wisely.

 Position Assignment
 -------------------